New Massive Gravity Holography: Quadratic Superpotential models

-We choose to further investigate the particular case of $\epsilon m^2>0$ only, where we can have in principle few type (b) critical points.
-We next fix the sign of $B>0$.
+We choose to further investigate the particular case of $\epsilon m^2>0$ only, where we can have in principle few type (b) critical points and fix the sign of $B>0$.
 Then the available type $(b)$ RG fixed points, determined by the real roots of equation $W^2(\sigma_{b}^*)=\frac{2\epsilon m^2}{\kappa^2}$ are given by:

 Note that there exist two \emph{critical values} of D: